-Table 35 Description of variables for each output profile.
+Table 39 Description of variables for each output profile.

 Variable name Type and Notes permitte d values outName character The name of this output profile.
-This is used in file names and should be specified, even if there is only one profile.
-The names might reflect the variables in the file (e.g. 'soil'), or if several profiles are used they could be given names such as 'p1','p2'. outPer integer The period for output (seconds).
+This is used in file names and (len=10) should be specified, even if there is only one profile.
+The names might reflect the variables in the file (e.g. 'soil'), the data frequency (e.g. 'daily'), or if several profiles are used they could be given arbitrary names such as 'p1','p2',, etc. outPer 9 integer The period for output (seconds).
 This must be a multiple of the timestep length (except for the special cases <0 given below).
 It must not exceed 30 days (2592000 seconds), except for the special cases.
-Special cases: 0: generate output every timestep. -1: monthly period -2: annual period (calendar years) outFilePer integer The period for output files (seconds), i.e. the time interval within which all output goes to the same file.
+Special cases: 0: generate output every timestep. -1: monthly period -2: annual period (calendar years) outFilePer 9 integer The period for output files (seconds), i.e. the time interval within which all output goes to the same file.
 This must not exceed 30 days (2592000 seconds), except for the special cases given below.
 The file period must be consistent with the output period (e.g. we can't have daily files for monthly output).
-Output may be generated for only part of a run (see outDateStart below), and outFilePer controls how the data are stored during that part of the run when the output is "active".
+Output may be generated for only part of a run (see outDateStart below), and outFilePer controls how the data

-&lt;sup>6 Many variables that are input in terms of seconds (such as outPer and outFilePer) are converted within the code to a number of model timesteps.
+9 Many variables that are input in terms of seconds (such as outPer and outFilePer) are converted within the code to a number of model timesteps.